The Sakila sample database was designed as a replacement to the

 world and is useful for basic queries, but lacks structures for

-testing MySQL-specific functionality and new features found in
+testing MySQL-specific functionality and features found in MySQL 5

 Development of the Sakila sample database began in early 2005.
 Early designs were based on the database used in the Dell whitepaper Three Approaches to MySQL Applications on Dell PowerEdge Servers.

 Where Dell's sample database was designed to represent an online DVD store, the Sakila sample database is designed to represent a DVD rental store.
 The Sakila sample database still borrows film and actor names from the Dell sample database.